Gaming Marketing: A Complete Guide for Brands in 2025

 The Attention Crisis in Traditional Media

-Social media requires a “hook” in the first few seconds, as users expect instant gratification.
-TV doesn’t guarantee focus either — 86% of viewers use a second screen, and many ads are not viewed visually.
-In both cases, brands compete with massive information noise, and users have relatively little motivation to pay attention to a message.
+Social media requires a "hook" in the first few seconds, as users expect instant gratification.
+TV doesn't guarantee focus either: according to GWI research, 86% of internet users use another device while watching TV, and many ads never receive direct visual attention.
+In both cases, brands compete with massive information noise, and users have little motivation to engage with a message that interrupts them.

 Gaming as a Space for Quality Attention